gamemanual0/gm0/source/docs/appendix/glossary.rst

          :alt: A REV Robotics omni wheel
          :width: 200

-   Packaging
-      Packaging refers to the relative size and location of components on the robot.
-Generally, you want to design and locate (or package) components in the most space-efficient way you can.

-   Parallel Plate Drivetrain
-      A parallel plate drivetrain is a drivetrain that has drive pods that consist of 2 plates spread apart with wheels and drive transmission in between them.

-      These plates can be anywhere from 1" to 5" apart, depending on the space requirements of the wheels and drive system.
-Generally, a pod width of 3" or less is desired to maximize the space between the drive pods for mechanisms such as an intake.

    Pitch
       Pitch refers to the :term:`center-to-center <C2C>` distance between one tooth of a gear or sprocket to another.